Digital Humanities Postdoctoral Fellow

 This is a 12-month position.
 The salary is $50,000/year plus benefits.

-Appointed for two years (with the possibility of a one-year extension) beginning in January 2019, the Bucknell Digital Humanities postdoctoral Fellow will work with faculty in the division of the Arts and Humanities to initiate, advance, present and complete Digital Humanities research projects via application of critical computing skills and methods.
+Appointed for two years (with the possibility of a one-year extension) beginning around March 15, 2019 (or sooner if possible), the Bucknell Digital Humanities postdoctoral Fellow will work with faculty in the division of the Arts and Humanities to initiate, advance, present and complete Digital Humanities research projects via application of critical computing skills and methods.
 This is primarily a research-support position.
 However, it will involve occasional supervision of undergraduate students engaged in faculty research projects.
 The Fellow will be based in the new Hildreth-Mirza Hall, which houses the Bucknell Humanities Center, the Bucknell University Press, the Griot Institute for Africana Studies, and a robust DH infrastructure (e.g., the Humanities Lab).

 Ideally, candidates will also have experience working on collaborative DH research projects, familiarity with relevant grant-seeking processes, and their own active DH research agendas.